RiiConnect24/Wii-Guide/_pages/en_US/hbc.md

 ![BootMii Installation](/images/Wii/InstallBootMii.jpg)

-8. Once done, select `Continue` to exit the HackMii installer.
+8. Once done, select `Continue`, and then select `Exit` to go to the Homebrew Channel

 [Continue to making a NAND Backup using BootMii](bootmii) Making a NAND backup with BootMii at this point is highly recommended.